Capitals rally late, stun top-seeded Panthers 4-2 in Game 1

 SUNRISE, Fla.
+(AP)T.J.
+Oshie didn’t see his go-ahead goal get into the net.
+The Florida Panthers didn’t see this coming, either.

+And right away, the top overall seed in the Stanley Cup playoffs finds itself in some trouble.

-(AP) — T.J.
-Oshie scored the go-ahead goal midway through the third period, Vitek Vanecek stopped 30 shots and the Washington Capitals rallied past the top-seeded Florida Panthers 4-2 in the opener of their Eastern Conference first-round series Tuesday night.
+Oshie scored the go-ahead goal midway through the third period, Vitek Vanecek stopped 30 shots and the Washington Capitals rallied past the top-seeded Panthers 4-2 in the opener of their Eastern Conference first-round series Tuesday night.

+”It’s one game,” Capitals coach Peter Laviolette said. ”Our guys played hard tonight.
+We’ve got to regroup tomorrow and get back to work.”

 Tom Wilson, Evgeny Kuznetsov and Lars Eller also scored for Washington, which trailed 2-1 going into the third period.
 Teams had been 0-39-1 against Florida in the regular season when trailing after 40 minutes, 0-22-0 when doing so on the Panthers’ home ice.